Teeth Whitening Costs and Different Methods Explained

 Still, they are a cost-effective option and can produce good results quite quickly – in as few as seven days.
 If you have a big event coming up and want to look great in the photos, this could be a good (and painless) option.

-Crest strips are also available in the UK, but a popular peroxide-free alternative among British buyers is these coconut flavoured whitening strips from PearlyPoised.
+A popular peroxide-free brand of whitening strip in the UK is these coconut flavoured whitening strips from PearlyPoised.
 Not only do they taste nicer than many of the alternatives, according to reviews, but they also make a difference after just one or two uses without causing sensitivity.

 Teeth whitening pens

 Whitening pens are really more like brushes; they consist of a small tube of gel which is applied directly to teeth via a built-in brush.

 Pens usually contain hydrogen peroxide, although some peroxide-free brands are available.
 Users like them because they’re so convenient; you can carry them anywhere and use them whenever you have time.

 Treatment takes from 1-2 weeks, with 2-4 applications per day lasting anywhere between 10 and 30 minutes, depending on the manufacturer.